pranaybinju/maps_blog/blogs/2018/support_multibyte_char.md

  end
 ```

-This initializer insures to set column limit to 191 for the column type varchar at the time of executing ALTER or CREATE command on the table.Why length 191?MySQL indexes are limited to 768 bytes because the InnoDB storage engine has a maximum index length of 767 bytes.
-This means that if we increase VARCHAR(255) from 3 bytes per character to 4 bytes per character, the index key is smaller in terms of characters.
-That's why we need to change the length from 255 to 191.
+This initializer insures to set column limit to `191` for the column type varchar at the time of executing `ALTER` or `CREATE` command on the table.
+Why length `191`?
+MySQL indexes are limited to `768 bytes` because the `InnoDB` storage engine has a maximum index length of `767 bytes`.
+This means that if we increase `VARCHAR(255)` from `3 bytes per character` to `4 bytes per character`, the index key is smaller in terms of characters.
+That's why we need to change the length from `255` to `191`.

 😊 Hurray! we are ready to use emoji.
 Hope this will help!
 Feel free to share your thoughts, I'd love to hear those!

 Reference link: https://mathiasbynens.be/notes/mysql-utf8mb4#utf8-to-utf8mb4